plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/4th Level/Polymorph.md

 ### Polymorph
-*4th-level Transmutation*
+*4th-level Spell (Transmutation)*
-**Casting Time:** Action
+**Casting Time:** 🔷
 **Range:** 60 feet
 **Components:** C, V, S, M (a caterpillar cocoon)
 **Duration:** Up to 1 hour

 This spell transforms a creature that you can see within range into a new form.

 An unwilling creature must make a Wisdom saving throw to avoid the effect.
-The spell has no effect on a shapechanger or a creature with 0 hit points.
+The spell has no effect on a creature with the "Change Shape", or "Shapeshift" Ability, or a creature with 0 hit points.

 The transformation lasts for the duration, or until the target drops to 0 hit points or dies.
 The new form can be any beast whose challenge rating is equal to or less than the target's (or the target's level, if it doesn't have a challenge rating).
 The target's game statistics, including mental ability scores, are replaced by the statistics of the chosen beast.
 It retains its alignment and personality.